course-details-portlet

 Learning methods and activities

 The course is based on a combination of lectures, team work, and self-defined project work.
-The students are encouraged to work on topics related to their primary interest field with a focus on technological and organizational challenges related to information security and privacy.
-In addition the students are challenged to create digital presentation and execute peer review of the work of other students.
+The students are encouraged to work on topics related to their primary interest field with a focus on technological and non-technological challenges related to information security and privacy.
+Students must create a digital presentation and a written report on information security topics, as well as conduct a peer review of their classmates' work.

-The course in based on Blackboard as a digital learning platform and physical gatherings.
-The participants will be partitioned in teams, and real time team participation is expected.
-The project work can be done individually or in groups (different from the more structural teams mentioned above).
-The project work is to be documented as a portfolio with focus on self-defined topics within information security and privacy.
+The course is based on Blackboard as the digital learning platform, combined with physical gatherings.
+Participants will be divided into teams, with real-time team participation expected.
+When feasible, the Team-Based Learning (TBL) approach will be implemented to encourage active learning and team discussions.
+The coursework can be completed individually or in groups (separate from the structured teams mentioned above) and must be documented as a portfolio, focusing on self-selected topics within information security and privacy.

 The learning activities include: